bright/new-www/content/members/artur-suliński.md

 published: true
 title: Meet Artur
 ---
 Swift and Apple lover.
 Interested in Blockchain.
 Great fan of Elon Musk.
 Always positive.
-In spare time fond of exploring Scandinavian countries and watching his favourite football team from Manchester (the red one :)).
+Ambitious.
+Artur loves motorcycle's tours and he probably can't imagine his life (especially in spring or summer) without his Yamaha Fazer 600.
+In spare time fond of exploring Scandinavian countries and watching his favourite football team from Manchester (the red one 😎).